-Though you won’t find many wooden shingle exporters in Ballard these days, you’ll still see Scandinavian flags flying and references to Ballard’s former nickname “Shingletown” throughout the area.
+Though you won’t find many wooden shingle exporters these days, you’ll still see Scandinavian flags flying and references to Ballard’s former nickname “Shingletown” throughout the area.
 Today, Ballard is known for its Pacific Northwest feel, nautical charm, and of course, great-tasting seafood fresh from the Puget Sound.
 A few reasons to make Ballard your company’s next home include:

 Transportation and Walkability

 Rather than navigating the hustle and bustle of Downtown, leasing a commercial space in Ballard gives you the opportunity to work in one of Seattle’s favorite neighborhoods.
-With prevalent bike lanes and open sidewalks, Ballard is an easy neighborhood to get around without a car.
+With prevalent bike lanes and open sidewalks, it is an easy neighborhood to get around without a car.
 This area is also served by neighborhood, express, and Rapid Ride bus lines making it easy to access by public transportation.
-If you do have a car, Ballard has more parking available than most downtown office spaces.
+If you do have a car, the community has more parking available than most downtown office spaces.
 In terms of commuting, average commute times from surrounding areas are typically:

 - Ten minutes by car, 20 minutes by bus from Fremont